haessr/haessr/README.md

 Beyond my full-time role, I enjoy taking on personal projects that push my creativity, challenge my skills, and allow me to explore new technologies and business models.

-What I Bring to the Table:
-✅ Code Craftsmanship – Writing clean, efficient, and maintainable code ✅ Backend Performance & Architecture – Focused on optimization and scalability ✅ Collaborative Spirit – A strong believer in teamwork and feedback ✅ Lifelong Learner – Always open to new tech and improving my craft

 Currently, I’m based in Spain under a digital nomad visa and always open to exciting opportunities, especially those that align with my skills and long-term growth.
 I enjoy working on challenging projects and collaborating with talented teams—let’s connect!

 <!--